This page explains the steps being taken to reform public bodies and gives guidance for departments.

-Now completed, the 2010 public bodies reform programme has successfully delivered a smaller, more accountable, more efficient public body landscape.
+The 2010 to 2015 public bodies reform programme successfully produced fewer, more accountable, more efficient public bodies.

 - it performs a technical function

 - it needs to act independently to establish facts

 A body is assessed against these during the review process.

 The government will review all non-departmental public bodies (NDPBs), executive agencies and non-ministerial departments at least once in the lifetime of each Parliament.

 It is government policy that new bodies should be set up only as a last resort.
 Departments must consider all possible delivery models when exploring options for the provision of new services or functions.
 We have published guidance on the approval process for the creation of NDPBs and executive agencies.

 The Public Bodies Act 2011 enables the government to implement its plans to simplify the public bodies landscape.

 You can see how the Public Bodies Bill became an Act of Parliament on the UK Parliament website.